 Management of the City is responsible for establishing and maintaining effective internal control over compliance with the types of compliance requirements referred to above.
-In planning and performing our audit of compliance, we considered that for the types of the control over compliance with the types of the typ A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned interions, to prevent, or detect and correct, monocompliance with a type of compliance requirement of a federal pogram on a timely basis.
+In planning and performing our audit of compliance, we considered that for the types of the control over compliance with the types of the the types of the A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned interions, to prevent, or detect and correct, monocompliance with a type of compliance requirement of a federal pogram on a timely basis.
 A material weakness in internal control over compliance, such that there is a reasonable posteridinare is a deficiency, or combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a type of compliance requirement of a federal pogram or a timely basis.
-A material weakness in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a type of compliance requirement of a federal program will not be prevented, or detected and outcorted, on a timely basis.
-A agenticant deficiency in internal control over compliance is a deficiency, or compliance with a type of compliance requirement of a federal program will not be prevented, or detected deficiency in internal control over compliance is a deficiency, or compliance with a type of compliance requirement of a federal program will not be prevented, or detected deficiency in internal control over compliance with a type of compliance requirement of a federal program that is less storet than a material weakness in internal control over compliance.
+A material weakness in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a type of compliance requirement of a federal program will not be prevented, or detected and other of the transic control over compliance is a deficiency, or compliance with a type of compliance requirement of a federal program will not be prevented, or detected possibility that material noncompliance with a type of compliance requirement of a federal program will not be prevented, or detected deficiency in internal control over compliance is a deficiency or a compliance with a type of compliance requirement of a federal program that is less storet than a deficiencies, in internal control over compliance, with a type of compliance requirement of a federal program that is less storet than a material weakness in internal control over compliance, with a type of compliance transitience with a store of over compliance with a store of the material weakness in the material veakness in the material weakness in the mate